Bahá’í World/Volume 5/Bahá’í Calendar and Festivals

 [Page 368]

-2. Kashénih, (arrived about noon.
-Lawh-i-Ra’is (Tablet of Ra’is) was revealed
+2. Kashánih, (arrived about noon.
+Lawh-i-Ra’ís (Tablet of Ra’ís) was revealed in this place)

-' P0 1 (after a few days’ stay sailed before noon in Austrian steamer for
+(after a few days’ stay sailed before noon in Austrian steamer for Alexandria, Egypt)

 5. Smyrna, (stayed 2 days, left at night)